MariMendM/devops-sandbox/Project001/README.md

 ### Create AWS CloudFormation stack

-1. Create stack using cloudformation.yml\*
+1. Create stack using cloudformation.yml\*.
+Mandatory to have a key-pair already created before to run the stack
    * EC2 instance will already have Docker and Jenkins installed
 1. Open jenkins (http:\\SERVER_IP:8080)
    * SERVER_IP is outupt by cloudformation under "public ip for ec2"